Why Do Motorcycle Fuses Blow? – (Explained)

 A fuse is an electrical safety device that provides overcurrent protection of an electrical circuit.
 A motorcycle has expensive electrical and electronic accessories that sometimes face a sudden spike in voltage and current from the alternator.

-To protect those expensive electrical and electronic accessories like starters, lights, hazard systems, fuel injectors, electronic control units (ECU), ABS systems, etc., against overcurrent flow or a sudden spike in voltage, a fuse is used.
+A fuse protects expensive electrical and electronic accessories like starters, lights, hazard systems, fuel injectors, electronic control units (ECU), ABS systems, etc., against overcurrent flow or a sudden spike in voltage.

 Whenever your motorcycle alternator delivers high current in the circuit, the fuse melts before damaging the connected accessories.
 Replacing the fuse is easy and more economical than the whole circuit and accessories.